jaccomoc/jactl/docs/README.md

 println "fib(20) = ${fib(20)}"
 ```

+Jactl is a multi-paradigm language and so has both Object Oriented and Functional programming features.
+Here is an example showing a more functional programming approach using some built-in higher-order
-A more advance example that takes a file of markdown and extracts the top level headings to generate a table
+functions to take a file of markdown, extract the top level headings, and generate a table of contents:
-of contents:
 ```groovy
 // Sanitise text to make suitable for a link def linkify = { s/ /-/g;  s/[^\w-]//g }